deanmchris/Schemey/doc/source/What is schemey.rst

 and should not - I repeat - SHOULD NOT be used in production level code and/or software.

-What Scheme does Schemey implement
+What Scheme does Schemey implement?
 ----------------------------------

 Schemey implements a subset of the [`R5RS`_] - *Revised5 Report on the Algorithmic Language Scheme* - standard.